akuklev/QIITs-in-Cedille/README.md

 > ¬P[\n : Nat] = P[n] -> ⊥
 > (where ⊥ is the empty type)
 > ```
 > and we also have the universal quantifier `∀\n : Nat, P[n]` and a constructive version of existential quantifier `𝚺\n : Nat, P[n]`.
 It means, we can construct the whole arithmetic hierarchy of predicates on natural numbers.
 The same obviously applies to all enumerable datatypes (i.e. datatypes which can be bijectively mapped to natural numbers, such as `List[Nat]`, `BinTree[Nat] × List[VarTree[Nat]]`).
 There are datatypes which cannot be shown enumerable, for example `Nat -> Nat` (types of the kind `A -> B` where both `A` and `B` are infinite enumerable types are called Baire types) or `Nat -> Bool` (types of the kind `A -> B` where both `A` is an infinite enumerable type and `B` a finite type with at least two distinct inhabitants are called Cantor types).
 Later we will also see that we can define the type of real numbers which also cannot be shown to be enumerable.
-All such examples are naturally effective Polish spaces, a kind of spaces for which arithmetic hierarchy of predicates can be defined as well (also called “lightface Borel hierarchy”), and those predicates are indeed definable in our system.
+All such examples are naturally effective Polish spaces, a kind of spaces for which arithmetic hierarchy of predicates can be defined as well (also called “lightface Borel hierarchy”), and those predicates are indeed definable in the system.

 § Leibniz Equality and Id-types